Swpogue/fs-journal/notes/04-bootstrap.md

-class rounded in bs affects img fw= font weight fs= font size 1 largest 16 smallest p-md-5 for smaller screens to ignore btn btn-success mdi icons uses classes i for icon mdi mdi-whatever
+class rounded in bs affects img fw= font weight fs= font size 1 largest 16 smallest
+=p-md-5 for smaller screens to ignore btn btn-success
+=mdi icons uses classes
+i for icon mdi mdi-whatever
+columns dont use d-flex use text-center

+WIREFRAME
+Figma
+Play around to learn the site.
+Figma uses reg commands from OS svg for export designs ie icons, logos prototype- frame around to interact highlight "proto" replace with "file" in browser
+Add # if you bring in color number from figma img from unsplash, cope image address glass card css
+=elevation class gives box shadow
+=card class is bs rounded and shadow
+=object class for img adjustment class position works in bs